PeteJames21/sunday-nights/src/posts/hello.md

 Ever finding solace in a single word
 Little he said, the world he meant
 Learning and yearning to be heard
-Only of she knew, to hear love in hello!
+Only if she knew, to hear love in hello!